Holyhead Hotspur's Connor Owen has been named as the Cymru North's young player of the season.

 Connah's Quay Nomads' boss John Disney won the Cymru Premier's manager of the season while Jordan Williams of The New Saints won the top flight's player of the season.

-Caernarfon Town's Matty Jones was named in the Cymru Premier's team of the season.
+Caernarfon Town's Matty Jones was named in the Cymru Premier's team of the season after scoring in their Welsh Cup final win over Flint Town United.